aitana91/Aitana_Portfolio/README.md

 Portfolio with projects I've been working on.
 All of them are written in Python.

 ## [Madrid Airbnb's dataset (Under construction)](../master/Airbnb)
-As a final project of a master I did, I worked on an Airbnb dataset with information about reviews, locations, amenities and host’s descriptions in Madrid, where I was able to apply many tools I learned in that master.
+As a final project of a master I did, I worked on an Airbnb dataset with information about reviews, locations, amenities and host’s descriptions in Madrid, where I was able to apply many tools learned in that master.

 In this project there were 3 main goals: